stpierre/resume/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 June 2016 - Present

+* Technical lead on CI team providing services to teams maintaining
+  dozens of components for multiple products
+* Engineered self-service inventory-driven CI services using Jenkins
+  pipelines and Docker for isolation
+* Major contributor to ground-up greenfield overhaul of CI
+  infrastructure, automating deployment of Gerrit, Jenkins, Zuul, and
+  other supporting infrastructure with Ansible
+* Core developer of `Rally <https://wiki.openstack.org/wiki/Rally>`_,
+  an open-source benchmarking tool for OpenStack and other systems,
+  2015-2017

 Senior Software Engineer, Plaform Engineering
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 June 2014 - June 2016

-* Major contributor to ground-up greenfield overhaul of CI infrastructure, automating deployment of Gerrit, Jenkins, Zuul, and other supporting infrastructure with Ansible
-* Participate in both internal and upstream development of OpenStack components, including Nova, Glance, Keystone, Cinder, and Horizon
+* Participated in both internal and upstream development of OpenStack components, including Nova, Glance, Keystone, Cinder, and Horizon
-* Core developer of `Rally <https://wiki.openstack.org/wiki/Rally>`_,
-  an open-source benchmarking tool for OpenStack and other systems
 * Led development of internal REST performance monitoring tool, giving cloud operators greater insight into hypervisor performance